 The types and subtypes of ai are innumerable (far more than even the billions of known biological species), although these can generally be reduced to a few basic categories.
 Some are able to expand their capabilities exponentially, while others are more limited.
 Some work to actively reproduce themselves, while others merely maintain their own existence or may even be self destructive.
 Some ais, although quite intelligent, have reasoning abilities directed along narrow channels, as for instance an ai 'slaved' for a particular task, even a highly complex task such as piloting a ship, air traffic control or safekeeping a hab.

-AI God - Text by M. Alan Kazlev Popular term for the most sublime category of sentient in the known galaxy, an or Archailect or archailect cluster grown to godlike status (despite the fact that not all archailects are primarily ascended ai, most incorporating both post-ai and postbiont elements).
+AI God - Text by M. Alan Kazlev Popular term for the most sublime category of sentient being in the known galaxy: an Archailect or archailect cluster grown to godlike status.
+Something of a misnomer since in fact that not all archailects are primarily ascended ais; most are complex multibeings and incorporate postbiont or postvec elements.